 Fernet tokens were added to OpenStack to solve the problem of Keystone being required to persist tokens to a common database (cluster) like UUID tokens, and solve the problem of size for PKI or PKIZ tokens.

 For further information, please see Fernet - Frequently Asked Questions.

-In order to generate tokens, Fernet keys are used.
-These are generated by keystone and have an expiry date.
+Fernet keys are used to generate tokens; they are generated by Keystone and have an expiration date.
 The key repository is a directory, and each key is an integer number, with the highest number being the primary key.
 Key ‘0’ is the staged key, that will be the next primary.
 Other keys are secondary keys.